The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-The Synchronika is ECM’s flagship dual boiler espresso machines, and it’s one of the a lot of popular dual boiler espresso machines on the market.
+The Synchronika is ECM’s flagship dual boiler espresso machines, and it’s among the the majority of popular dual boiler espresso coffee machines on the market.

 This is an E61 group machine, with a PID, so no worries here when it comes to temperature stability.
-The PID allows independent control of both boilers, allowing you to tweak the brew boiler temp in one-degree increments, and allowing you to fix the steam pressure.
+The PID allows independent control of both boilers, allowing you to fix the brew boiler temp in one-degree increments, and allowing you to troubleshoot the steam pressure.

 It has two insulated stainless steel boilers, a huge 2L boiler for the steam, and a 750ml brew boiler, with 1400W and 1200W elements respectively.

-The steam boiler can achieve 2 bars of pressure, which is the kind of steam pressure I’d expect from a commercial machine quite than a home barista machine.
-Actually, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.
+The steam boiler can achieve 2 bars of pressure, which is the sort of steam pressure I’d expect from a commercial machine quite than a home barista machine.
+In truth, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.

-There’s a 3L water tank, although you can plumb it in if you prefer, thanks to the rotary pump which likewise makes this a more quiet espresso coffee machine than a lot of, as many home barista espresso coffee machines tend to have slightly louder vibration pumps.
+There’s a 3L water tank, though you can plumb it in if you prefer, thanks to the rotary pump which also steeps this a more quiet espresso coffee machine than many, as a lot of home barista espresso machines tend to have mildly louder vibration pumps.

-It has a shot timer, a large ball-jointed & no-burn steam wand with a 2-hole (other tips available) steam tip, and a dedicated hot water spout (which is also no-burn).
+It has a shot timer, a large ball-jointed & no-burn steam wand with a 2-hole (other tips available) steam tip, and a dedicated hot water spout (which is likewise no-burn).

 And this is an ECM machine, so we’re talking seamless build quality.
-In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso coffee machine (don’t forget to budget for the coffee grinder too), the ECM Synchronica will be on your shortlist, and if it’s not it probably must be.
+In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso machine (don’t forget to budget for the grinding machine too), the ECM Synchronica will be on your shortlist, and if it’s not it probably should be.

 La Marzocco Linea Mini.